 The cases of mugging or sexual crimes are minimal in Singapore.
-However, as you are travelling alone, it would be best not wander around the not so popular places in the city after dark.
+However, as you are travelling alone, it would be best not to wander around the not so popular places in the city after dark.
 This does not mean you have to sit inside your hotel room after the sun sets.
-Singapore has a vibrant nightlife and as a solo traveller you must definitely enjoy them.
+Singapore has a vibrant nightlife and as a solo traveller, you must definitely enjoy them.
 The Singapore night safari, the night market and the various pubs are some of the interesting places that you must venture out after dark.
 However, it would be good to be vigilant.

 Not keeping your valuables safe